OrleansContrib/OrleansTemplates/README.md

+***IMPORTANT NOTE: This repo is NOT up-to-date with the latest version of Orleans and is not being maintained.***

 Orleans Templates
 =======
 **Orleans Templates** increase Orleans developers productivity by offering a set of Visual Studio templates that spare developers from routine configuration and from writing boiler-plate code.
 It was created by **Microsoft Studios (BigPark)**.
 It offers the following: